wtsky/javascript-style-guide/README.md

     // bad
     var val = parseInt(inputValue);

-    // good
-    var val = Number(inputValue);

-    // good
-    var val = parseInt(inputValue, 10);
     ```

-  - If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](//jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you're doing.
-  - **Note:** Be careful when using bitshift operations.
+- If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](//jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you're doing. (**Note:** Be careful when using bitshift operations.
 Numbers are represented as [64-bit values](//es5.github.io/#x4.3.19), but Bitshift operations always return a 32-bit integer ([source](//es5.github.io/#x11.7)).
 Bitshift can lead to unexpected behavior for integer values larger than 32 bits.
-[Discussion](//github.com/airbnb/javascript/issues/109)
+[Discussion](//github.com/airbnb/javascript/issues/109))

     ```javascript
     // good